 - Coordinating staff in putting together budgets and long range financial plans

-- Making sure that Evergreen is complying with tax and other legal matters
+- Making sure that Hometown is complying with tax and other legal matters

-Over all, the financial system at Hometown is designed to give Ministry and Budget Leaders authority and responsibility to spend money to accomplish the ministry that God has entrusted to them.
-The Finance Department handles the money, writing out checks as directed by appropriate Ministry and Budget Leaders.
+Over all, the financial system at Hometown is designed to give the Executive Pastor authority and responsibility to spend money to accomplish the ministry that God has entrusted to Hometown Church while at the same time providing appropriate accountability and controls on that authority.
+The Finance Department oversees the money, writing out checks that are properly approved by the Executive Pastor (or his designee) that are in alignment with the approved budget and church policies.
 The Finance Director oversees all day-to-day activities related to money management, while the Board of Trustees has final authority and decision making over all financial issues and policies.

 Hometown's goal is to handle all financial gifts with integrity and to spend them wisely.
-The financial records for all five of our church locations are subject to full audits every three years after two years of audit reviews, all of which are conducted by an independent auditor in order to verify that financial gifts are being handled with integrity, that the financial reporting is accurate, and that the financial system is sound.
-The Board of Trustees hired the accounting firm of CliftonLarsonAllen LLP to perform the yearly reviews/full audits.
+The financial records of Hometown are subject to full audits every three years with audit reviews for the two years in between, all of which are conducted by an independent auditor in order to verify that financial gifts are being managed with integrity, that the financial reporting is accurate, and that the financial system is sound.
+The Board of Trustees has hired the accounting firm of CliftonLarsonAllen LLP to perform the yearly reviews/full audits.
 The auditor has repeatedly found the church’s financial statements to be complete and accurate.
 The auditor has also been greatly impressed with the efficiency of our administrative operations and has high praise for our staff and financial management systems.

-If you have any questions regarding the management of Evergreen’s finances, please contact Jim Bird
+If you have any questions regarding the management of Hometown's finances, please contact Jim Bird

 , Finance Director at 952-564-3771.